Dr. William Dale on End-Of-Life Medical Choices

 Radio Interview: 28 November 2012

-I interviewed Dr. William Dale on "End-Of-Life Medical Choices" on Philosophy in Action Radio on 28 November 2012.
-Listen to or download the podcast below.
+I interviewed Dr. William Dale on "End-Of-Life Medical Choices" on 28 November 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 Many people struggle with difficult decisions about complex medical problems as they near the end of their lives.
 That time is wrenching for family too.
 How can people make good decisions about medical care?
 What mistakes should they try to avoid?
 How can people prepare for that future now?